-- (2) The training institution may not let an expectant or nursing woman work in the meaning of Section 1 subsection 2 sentence 2 number 8 on Sundays and holidays in the scope of school or university education.
-The training institution may let her participate in training events on Sundays and holidays if - 1. the woman expressly declares her willingness, - 2. participation at this time is necessary for training purposes, - the woman is granted each week, following an uninterrupted night rest period of at least eleven hours, a substitute rest day, and - 4. in particular, an irresponsible hazard for the pregnant woman or her child by working alone is excluded.
+(2) The training institution may not let an expectant or nursing woman work in the meaning of Section 1 subsection 2 sentence 2 number 8 on Sundays and holidays in the scope of school or university education.
+The training institution may let her participate in training events on Sundays and holidays if

+- 1. the woman expressly declares her willingness, - 2. participation at this time is necessary for training purposes, - 3. the woman is granted each week, following an uninterrupted night rest period of at least eleven hours, a substitute rest day, and - 4. in particular, any irresponsible hazard by working alone is excluded for the pregnant woman or her child.